 The Sacred Birman is a colourpoint cat with silky semi long hair and white feet.
 It is a strongly built cat of medium size, with a relatively heavy bone structure, well muscled, and harmonic outline.
 The legs are thick and medium length, with strong paws.
 The tail is of medium length and well furnished.
 In top condition the coat presents a full ruff around the neck.
 The cat is lively and intelligent.
 The normal weight of a female is around 3,5 kilos and males weigh from 5 kilos on.

-Because the head and the whit markings are very characteristic of the breed, here is some more information about these parts.
+Because the head and the white markings are very characteristic of the breed, her is some more information about these parts:

 desired profile acceptable profile unacceptable profile

 The head is slightly wedge-shaped and has a rounded skull.
-The forehead is convex, a bit rounded above the eyes and rather flat on top.
+The forehard is convex, a bit rounded above the eyes, and rather flat on the top.
 The cat has broad cheeks with powerful jaws and a full chin.
 Seen in profile the head presents a roman profile, a medium length bold nose with a slight dip, not a stop.

 The breed standard describes the ideal cat.
-Although there are hardly any perfect cats the faults of the Sacred Birman compared to the breed standard can easily be seen, because of the white markings.
-In principle breeders should use cats presenting the best possible marking, but not without forgetting the total type of the cat.
-What makes a Birman such a special cat is the harmonic total: type of head and body, markings and character.
+Although there are hardly any perfect cats, the faults of the Sacred Birman compared to the breed standard can easily be seen, because of the white markings.
+In principle breeders should use cats presenting the best possible marking, but not withou forgetting the overall type of the cat.
+What makes a Birman such a special cats is the harmonic total: type of head and body, markings and character.